Festival/Conference

 What’s New at Festival Conference?

 We listened!
 Many of you indicated that you liked the shorter conference, but missed the free time and camaraderie of the longer conference.
-So, we’re going back to starting on Thursday afternoon with load-in from 2pm-5pm and our first (shorter) rehearsal will start around 6pm.
+So, we’re going back to starting on Thursday afternoon with load-in from 2pm-5pm and our first (shorter) rehearsal will start around 6pm followed by dinner, fellowship, and our first mini-concert.

-We will again have 4 mini-concerts, and a Feature Concert with a guest choir (TBA) on Friday evening.
-Those wishing to perform as soloists, small ensembles, or full choirs during this time are encouraged to sign up on the Group Registration form.
+We will again have 4 mini-concerts, and a Feature Concert with the Carol Ringers as the guest choir on Friday evening.
+Those wishing to perform as soloists, small ensembles, or full choirs during a mini-concert are encouraged to sign up on the Group Registration form.

-We will gather for a formal dinner and biennial meeting on Friday night before the Feature Concert.
+We will gather in the Sullivan Auditorium for the biennial meeting on Friday night after the dinner and before the Feature Concert.

 jump to top